Reusing Previous Computations

 In Chapter 13, we used compositing to smoothly animate CSS properties like transform or opacity.
 But we couldn’t animate layout-inducing properties like width or font-size this way because they change not only the display list but also the layout tree.
 And while it’s best to avoid animating layout-inducing properties, many user interactions that change the layout tree need to be responsive.

 One good example is editing text.
 People type pretty quickly, so even a few frames’ delay is distracting.
 But editing changes the HTML tree and therefore the layout tree.
 Rebuilding the layout tree from scratch, which our browser currently does, can be very slow on complex pages.
-Try, for example, loading this chapter in our browser and typing into this input box:
+Try, for example, loading the web version of this chapter in our browser and typing into the input box that appears after this paragraph … You’ll find that it is much too slow—1.7 seconds just in render (see Figure 1)!Trace here.

 Click on this formatted text to edit it, including rich text!